Hubal pacifications: Perpetrators

 After 1960, materials concerning the Hubal pacifications were transferred by the Main Commission for the Investigation of Nazi Crimes to the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes in Ludwigsburg.
 In the 1970s, the Munich prosecutor's office identified the names of 285 living participants in the operation against Hubal’s unit, but no trial was ultimately initiated in the case.
 Based on an analysis of available documents, Andrzej Jankowski speculated that German investigators might have considered the actions of German units as at least partially consistent with the law of nations and deemed the participants in the repressive operation either incapable of standing trial or not subject to prosecution (for example, due to the fact they were following orders).

-On May 2018, photographs from the album of a non-commissioned officer of the 51st Ordnungspolizei battalion appeared on an online auction site.
+In May 2018, photographs from the album of a non-commissioned officer of the 51st Ordnungspolizei battalion appeared on an online auction site.
 The photos depicted, among other things, the pacification of Skłoby.
 Several images, including three taken in Skłoby, were purchased by Tomasz Kaleta and handed over to the Institute of National Remembrance.